 Thank you for your interest in this event.
-Due to on-going COVID-19 health concerns, we decided to postpone the workshop until early 2021.
-We will accept applications on a rolling basis and will notify all registrants about the new dates in October 2020.
+Due to on-going COVID-19 health concerns, we decided to postpone the workshop till September 2021.
+We will accept applications on a rolling basis and will notify all registrants about the new dates early 2021.

 Nuclear operators seek to employ personnel who can be trusted with sensitive information, critical technology, and hazardous nuclear and radioactive materials.
 This requires employees who are honest, dependable and mentally and physically stable.
 Social backgrounds and external influences, as well as a host of other influential factors, can create undue levels of vulnerability, altering a person’s dependability, moral character, motivations and allegiances.
 History has repeatedly shown how such changes have catalysed insider threats and weaknesses in nuclear safety and security, sometimes leading to serious consequences.